Raviteja-Beri/Telecom_Customer_Churn_Analysis/README.md

-# 📊 Customer Churn Prediction - Telecom Industry
+# 📊 Customer Retention Prediction - Telecom Industry

-A complete end-to-end machine learning project to analyze and predict customer churn in the telecom sector.
-This solution leverages **exploratory data analysis**, **feature engineering**, **gradient boosting models**, and a fully interactive **Streamlit dashboard** to deliver real-time churn risk predictions.
+A complete end-to-end machine learning project to analyze and predict customer retention in the telecom sector.
+This solution leverages **exploratory data analysis**, **feature engineering**, **gradient boosting models**, and a fully interactive **Streamlit dashboard** to deliver real-time retention risk predictions.

 ---

 ## 🚀 Project Overview

-Customer churn refers to when a customer discontinues their service.
-Identifying the risk of churn helps telecom companies take proactive steps to improve retention.
+Customer retention refers to when a customer discontinues their service.
+Identifying the risk of retention helps telecom companies take proactive steps to improve retention.
 In this project:

-- We analyzed real-world customer data to uncover patterns and key indicators of churn.
+- We analyzed real-world customer data to uncover patterns and key indicators of retention.
 - Trained a **Gradient Boosting Classifier** for high accuracy predictions.
-- Built a modern **Streamlit web app** for instant churn prediction based on customer attributes.
+- Built a modern **Streamlit web app** for instant retention prediction based on customer attributes.

 ---

 ## 🎯 Key Features

 - **Data Exploration & Visualization**
-  Understand customer behavior and churn trends using rich visual analysis.
+  Understand customer behavior and retention trends using rich visual analysis.

 - **ML Pipeline with Gradient Boosting**
   Final model trained with robust tuning for optimal performance.